5 unique ways to paint a bookshelf

 So, I saved some time there at least!

 I pictured this in a child’s bedroom.
-Someone even told me that it would suit their kitchen.
+Someone even told me that it would suit their kitchen or dining room.

 If you like the look and want to see how it came together.
 Here it is, plus the YouTube tutorial.

-So, how to repaint a bookcase?
+So, how to repaint an old bookcase?
 Fortunately, not one that was badly painted this time.

 The advantage of painting over my own work is that I know what materials I used.